Ch1ffr3punk/NymView/README.md

 This is a Proof-Of-Concept for hosting MarkDown pages in the Nym Mixnet.
 This repository will be archived because my friends and I do not have
 the time to work any longer on this project.
 Use it as reference and
-feel free to fork from [valansai](https://github.com/valansai/NymView), for further development and colaboration.
+feel free to fork from [valansai](https://github.com/valansai/NymView), for further development and collaboration.

 [See also](https://forum.nym.com/t/nymview-host-your-markdown-pages-in-the-nym-mixnet/2004)